• B.S. in Biology – University of Central Florida, 2014

-I was born and raised here in the state of Florida, and my initial interest in horticulture and the field of plant science began during my undergraduate studies.
-It was during this time that I was able to participate in a field-based study abroad trip to Guyana, South America with Professor Steve Myers of Valencia College.
-This trip allowed me the opportunity to both live amongst and study the ethnobotanical use of plants by the Macushi Amerindians.
-Exposure to indigenous culture and respect the for plants around them in terms of both use and conservation, left me captivated.
+I was born and raised here in the state of Florida, and my love for plant science began during my undergraduate studies.
+During this time, I participated in a study abroad trip to Guyana, South America to study the ethnobotanical use of plants by the Macushi Amerindians, with Professor Steve Myers.
+Exposure to this indigenous culture, and respect for the plants around them in terms of both use and conservation, left me captivated.

-As a current Doctor of Plant Medicine student, my interests in plant identification, propagation, and diagnostics are all encompassing and continuously evolving.
-This has coincided well with the objectives and opportunities provided within the DPM program, and I look forward to working hard and experiencing all that I can in my time here.
+My interests in plant identification, propagation, and diagnostics are all encompassing and continuously evolving.
+This has coincided well with the objectives and opportunities provided within the DPM program, and I look forward to my future experiences in applied practice and research in such a multifaceted environment.